 '''

 clear()

 Clears the content and formatting of the whole sheet.

 clear_contents()

 Clears the content of the whole sheet but leaves the formatting.

 delete()

 Deletes the Sheet.

 index

 Returns the index of the Sheet (1-based as in Excel).

 name

 Gets or sets the name of the Sheet.

 names

 Returns a names collection that represents all the sheet-specific names (names defined with the

 "SheetName!" prefix).

 New in version 0.9.0.

 pictures

 See Pictures

 New in version 0.9.0.

 range (cell1, cell2=None)

 Returns a Range object from the active sheet of the active book, see Range ().

 New in version 0.9.0.

 select()

 Selects the Sheet.
 Select only works on the active book.

 New in version 0.9.0.

 shapes

 See Shapes

 New in version 0.9.0.

-used range
+tables

+See Tables

+New in version 0.21.0.

+used_range

 Used Range of Sheet.

 Returns

 Return type xw.Range

 '''